 Cancellation, Refunds, Payment Schedule…

 A deposit of $500 USD will hold you space for a double room, $600 USD for single room.

 You’ll receive an invoice from us for the balance.
 If you’d like to pay the balance in smaller payments over time, no problem.
 We’ll set up a payment plan that works for you at no additional charge.

-Cancellation Before January 1, 2017: full refunds will be issued to those that cancel their registration by emailing Jennifer at Jen(at)LisaSonora(dot)com.
-Please include Cancellation Request in the subject line, and in the message, include the name and PayPal email address you used to purchase your registration.
-A full refund will be made to you via Pay Pal within 72 hours of receiving your cancellation email.
+Cancellation Before December 1, 2017: full refunds will be issued to those that cancel their registration by emailing Jennifer at Jen(at)LisaSonora(dot)com.
+Please include Cancellation Request in the subject line, and in the message, include the name and email address you used to purchase your registration.
+A full refund will be made to you within 72 hours of receiving your cancellation email.

 Please feel free to email us with any questions or concerns about the workshop.
 Not sure if this is the right workshop / retreat for you?
 Got travel questions?
 Please do get in touch.

 Hurry!
-Lodging on site is limited to 10 women maximum, double occupancy.
+Lodging on site is limited to 10 maximum, double occupancy.